aandergr/kspalculator/README.md

 Now build one of the launchers being suggested by kspalculator and we're ready to do a giant leap for kerbinkind.

 ## Helpful Links

+Nice cheat sheet, especially containing maps with required Delta-v: http://wiki.kerbalspaceprogram.com/wiki/Cheat_sheet

+In case you find any problems or have suggestions, please help us improving this tool by reporting them at: https://github.com/aandergr/kspalculator/issues